marina-leer/pubCounteR/README.md

 </p>

-## pubCounteR Interface
+## Interface

 pubCounteR is made available also as web-based version implemented as a Shiny app (https://pubcounter.mpimp-golm.mpg.de/).
 The implementation as a web-based service provides easy-access and expanded functionality by linking out to the respective PubMed entries of the retrieved literature citations.
-The functionality and layout of the online pubCounteR interface, as outlined above, is shown in the following figure:
+The functionality and layout of the online pubCounteR interface.

 <p align="center">
   <img src=https://github.com/marina-leer/GeSciLiVis/blob/main/vignettes/pubCounteR_Shiny_app.png>